chris17453/ddb/data/query-support.md

 ```

 ### SHOW TABLES
+show all active tables in the database
 ```sql
  SHOW TABLES
 ```

 ### SHOW COLUMNS FROM
+display the columns in a given table
  ```sql
 SHOW COLUMNS FROM table
  ```

 ### Supported functions
+these functions can be use as a select expression
 - database(), returns curent db context
 - version(), returns ddb version
 - datetime(), returns datetime